Yashar Ali: Personal life

-Ali describes himself as a Roman Catholic, having converted from Islam.
+Ali describes himself as a Catholic, having converted from Shia Islam.

 Ali self-identifies as a strong opponent of Scientology, describing it as a “dangerous, criminal cult”; he has been a guest on the podcast Scientology: Fair Game hosted by Leah Remini and Mike Rinder in the past.
 He is openly gay.
 He is well known for his love of elephants, and often posts content related to them.
 According to Ali, he has ADHD and depression, and has a strained relationship with his family.

 During the COVID-19 pandemic and ensuing financial crisis, Ali offered direct financial support through services such as Venmo to assist people in need.